Our Leadership Team has a broad range of experience and is responsible for managing the business on a day-to-day basis.

 Prior to joining BTG, Duncan spent six years in the group finance function of Wembley plc, an international leisure group, gaining wide-ranging experience in all aspects of listed company financial reporting and significant involvement in corporate transactions.
 Duncan qualified as a Chartered Accountant at Arthur Andersen and holds a BSc in Mathematics from Durham University.

 Paul McCubbin, MA, D Phil, ACA, joined BTG in 2001, working initially in the Corporate Venturing team and became head of that business unit in 2004.
 Since then he has taken on a succession of operational roles at BTG.
-He was appointed General Manager of Varisolve®, BTG’s experimental treatment for varicose veins, in 2009 and became the Head of Varisolve® in April 2013, following submission of a new drug application in the US.
+In 2009 he was appointed General Manager of Varithena™, and became the Head of Varithena™ in April 2013, following submission of a new drug application for the product in the US.
+Varithena™ received FDA approval in November 2013 for the treatment for patients with incompetent veins and visible varicosities of the great saphenous vein (GSV) system.

 Prior to joining BTG, Paul was the Finance Director of Profiad Limited, a CRO spun-out of GlaxoWellcome.
 Previously, he led the corporate finance team in Ernst & Young’s life sciences group, advising early stage companies on strategy, partnering and fundraising.
 Paul qualified as a chartered accountant in 1995, whilst working in the corporate recovery and turnaround divisions at Arthur Andersen.